DataScientest-Studio/Template_MLOps_accidents/README.md

 Project Name
 ==============================

-This project is a starting Pack for MLOps projects based on the subject "movie_recommandation".
+This project is a starting Pack for MLOps projects based on the subject "road accident".
 It's not perfect so feel free to make some modifications on it.

 Project Organization
 ------------